jba/printsrc/README.md

 where the generated code lives don't have that problem; they can be generated without a qualifying package identifier.

-In order to generate type names correctly, `printsrc` must be told the intended package for the code it is generating, and the paths and import identifiers for any packages needed by the generated code.
-That may seem onerous, but look at it the other way: any print that does not have that information cannot possibly generate valid Go code.
+`printsrc` assumes that packages it encounters have been imported using the identifier that is the last component of their import path.
+Most of the time that is correct, but when it isn't you can register a different identifier with an import path.

 ### Values that need constructors

-The `time.Time` type has unexported fields, so it can't be usably printed as a Go struct literal (unless we were generating code in the `time` package itself).
+The `time.Time` type has unexported fields, so it can't be usably printed as a Go struct literal (unless the code is being generated in the `time` package itself).
 There are many other types that need to be constructed with a function call or in some other way.
 Since `printsrc` can't discover the constructors for these types on its own, it lets you provide custom printing functions for any type.